 Dogs are naturally social animals who thrive on interaction with people and other animals.
 A dog kept chained in one spot for hours, days, months or even years suffers immense psychological damage.
 An otherwise friendly and docile dog, when kept continuously chained, becomes neurotic, unhappy, anxious and often aggressive.

 In many cases, the necks of chained dogs become raw and covered with sores, the result of improperly fitted collars and the dogs’ constant yanking and straining to escape confinement.
 Dogs have even been found with collars embedded in their necks, the result of years of neglect at the end of a chain.

 In addition to The ASPCA, The Humane Society of the United States and numerous animal experts, even the U. S. Department of Agriculture issued a statement in the July 2, 1996, Federal Register against tethering:

 “Our experience in enforcing the Animal Welfare Act has led us to conclude that continuous confinement of dogs by a tether is inhumane.
 A tether significantly restricts a dog’s movement.
 A tether can also become tangled around or hooked on the dog’s shelter structure or other objects, further restricting the dog’s movement and potentially causing injury.”

 Representative Mario Scavello + 44 co-sponsors introduced legislation HB 41 and Senator Richard Alloway has + 18 co-sponsor introduced SB522.
-Both bills have been assigned to Judiciary.
-Please contact your Representative and Senator to ask them to support anti-dog tethering legislation.
+Both bills have been assigned to Judiciary Committee.
 These bills will: